jdhitsolutions/MyTasks/docs/about_MyTasks.md

-NOTE: Starting with version 2.0.0 of this module the home location is determined by using [Environment]::GetFolderPath([Environment+SpecialFolder]::MyDocuments) Use the `Get-MyTaskPath` command to view your current settings.
+NOTE: Starting with version 2.0.0 of this module the home location is determined by using [Environment]::GetFolderPath([Environment+SpecialFolder]::MyDocuments) Use the `Get-MyTaskHome` command to view your current settings.
+Use the `Set-MyTaskHome` to modify the home variable.
+All other variables will be set from that.

 As tasks are created, modified, completed and archived, these XML files are updated. `Select-XML` is used extensively to make this process as efficient as